georgefungkp/Matching-Engine/README.md

 - An IDE of your choice (Although this project was developed using Intellij IDEA)

 ### Design consideration
-1. The data structure of order book is <b> Tree map </b> with <b> Array </b>.
+1. The data structure of order book is <b> Tree map </b> with <b> LinkedList </b>.
 So, the time complexity of a new limit price is O(log n), and first or last key is O(1) as Java always caches the leftmost/rightmost nodes.
 For cancellation, it's also O(log n).
 On average, Tree map is the best choice in JDK implementation.
 ![Why TreeMap?](https://github.com/georgefungkp/Matching-Engine/blob/main/PQvsTreeMap.jpg)
+2. Use Hashmap to record order object reference so that it's easy to amend or cancel the order.
+3. User Double instead of BigDecimal in the NavigatorMap to save memory footprint (8 bytes vs 32+ bytes).

 ## Message cycle of FIX in a trade
 [The following is just for information.
 Not every message type is implemented in the project.]